 The fall foliage season should peak from mid- to late October in York County, home to plenty of leaf-peeping spots.

 Here are just a few of our favorite spots to soak in the season.
 We'd also love to hear from you.
 Where are your favorite spots to see the changing leaves?
 Let us know at firstname.lastname@example.org, and we'll share some of the top suggestions!

-Immerse yourself in fall foliage along the York County Heritage Rail Trail, where you can walk, hike or bike along a 21-mile route stretching from the Mason-Dixon Line to Downtown York and then north to Rudy Park.
+Immerse yourself in fall foliage along the York County Heritage Rail Trail, where you can walk, hike or bike along a nearly 30-mile route stretching from the Mason-Dixon Line to Downtown York and then north to Rudy Park.

 An oak forest takes up the majority of this 750-acre park that sits on a rocky hilltop overlooking the scenic Susquehanna Valley.

 It's the perfect place to enjoy a picnic and take a hike, but fall foliage enthusiasts will want to head directly to the scenic overlook on the park's northern end for a stunning view of the land below.

 Pack the car for a drive up state Route 216, which takes you through Codorus State Park.
 Lake Marburg is the focal point of the park, and 26 miles of tree-dotted shoreline offers plenty of photo opportunities.

 Bring the kayaks for a serene fall paddle.
 Boat rentals are also available on weekends through October.

 The park also offers a campground for anyone looking to extend their stay.